gdb-gopa/challenge/Challenge-3_nestedDict/README.md

 ## Challenge-3

-The python script will iterates through the Value entered for the prompt and extract the value for the key combination entered.
+This very simple python script will iterates through the Value entered for the prompt and extract the value for the key combination entered.
 We have to pass the arguments while running the python script.

 Command to execute: